Beecher family

-Originating in New England, one particular Beecher family in the 19th century was a political family notable for issues of religion, civil rights, and social reform.
+Originating in New England the Beecher family in the 19th century was a political family notable for involvement in religion, civil rights, and social reform.
 Notable members of the family include clergy (Presbyterians and Congregationalists), educators, authors and artists.
 Many of the family were Yale-educated and advocated for abolitionism, temperance, and women's rights.
 Some of the family provided material or ideological support to the Union in the American Civil War.
 The family is of English descent.

 Locations named after persons of this family include: Beecher, Illinois, named after Henry Ward Beecher and Beecher Island, named after Lt.
 Fredrick H. Beecher.

 History

 The American Beecher family began with John Beecher from Kent, England.
 Along with his wife and son Isaac, the Beechers embarked with a company of emigrants and arrived in Boston on June 26, 1637.
 During its early days, Boston welcomed all Puritan emigrants, though many of these emigrants were not content to settle in the vicinity of Boston, owing, in part, to the difference in religious opinions.
 In September of that year, John was a member of an expedition party to explore the surrounding lands for plantation settlement.
 He was one of seven men left to winter in what would become New Haven, Connecticut.
 John died during that winter.
 His bones were discovered in 1750 in digging for a cellar of a stone house.
 The main body of settlers arrived in New Haven harbor in April, 1638.
 Isaac Beecher was then fifteen years old.
 From him all the New Haven families of the name are said to have descended, and from whence the name has spread throughout the surrounding country, numbering, among the direct descendants, the West Haven branch of the Beecher family and the Lyman Beecher family, which would become an American religious force throughout the 19th century.